The Ultimate Raconteur

 I think I’ve got the outline of a very good story there, said the Ultimate Raconteur to himself.
 I’ll sort out the details as it goes along, let’s now leave room to improvisation!

-He poured himself a glass of Oblivion Beverage and in the middle of the sideral void, there was a big Bang!
+He poured himself a glass of a Beverage of Oblivion and in the middle of the sideral void, there was a big Bang!

 The Ultimate Raconteur is telling you: